fusion-flap/nti-wavelet-tools/README.md

 V. Igochine et al., The role of stochastization in fast MHD phenomena on ASDEX Upgrade, Proceedings of the 22nd IAEA Fusion Energy Conference (2008) Paper: EX/P9-10, https://www.researchgate.net/publication/251197333_Stochastization_as_a_possible_explanation_for_some_fast_MHD_phenomena_in_ASDEX_Upgrade

-Belonohy, E et al., Systematic Density Fluctuation Study on W7-AS, Proceedings of the 34th EPS Conference on Plasma Physics (2007) Paper: P2.046,
+Belonohy, E et al., Density and Magnetic Fluctuation Studies on the W7-AS Stellarator, Proceedings of the 34th EPS Conference on Plasma Physics (2007) Paper: P2.046, http://epsppd.epfl.ch/Warsaw/pdf/P2_046.pdf

 G. Pokol, G. Por, The Advanced Loose Parts Monitoring System (ALPS) and wavelet analysis, INTERNATIONAL JOURNAL OF NUCLEAR ENERGY SCIENCE AND TECHNOLOGY 2 : 3 pp. 241-252. , 12 p.
 (2006), https://www.researchgate.net/publication/229039197_The_Advanced_Loose_Parts_Monitoring_System_ALPS_and_wavelet_analysis